-The proposed vehicular access to the application site is shown on the WSP Staggered Site Access Junction Plan (Ref.SK-002) submitted as part of this application.
+The proposed vehicular access to the application site is shown being from within the larger site to the east and shown on the WSP Staggered Site Access Junction Plan (Ref.SK-002) submitted as part of this application.
 This access proposal is a variation on the approval of the previous outline planning application and is based on a staggered priority junction being constructed as the main vehicular site access junction.
-This takes on board previous comments received from the highway authority , namely that the width of the central right turn lane is increased from 2.5m to 3m with the 'running lanes' retained at 3.5m wide.
+This takes on board previous comments received from the highway authority, namely that the width of the central right turn lane is increased from 2.5m to 3m with the 'running lanes' retained at 3.5m wide.
 This junction layout also meets current requirements and standards in terms of visibility splay from the junction, with the existing bus stop currently located on the application site's frontage to be relocated slightly to the west.